Allen Family Philanthropies (formerly Paul G. Allen Family Foundation)

 How to Apply

-Primary Approach: Allen Family Philanthropies takes a proactive approach to grantmaking and does not respond to unsolicited inquiries for funding.
-The foundation identifies and approaches organizations that align with their strategic priorities.
+Primary Approach: Allen Family Philanthropies takes a proactive approach to grantmaking and does not respond to unsolicited enquiries for funding.
+The foundation identifies and approaches organisations that align with their strategic priorities.

 Request for Proposals (RFPs): The foundation occasionally posts RFPs, primarily for science research funding and strategic initiatives.
 Staying ahead of new opportunities requires following the foundation's website and social media channels.